mikefarah/yq/pkg/yqlib/doc/usage/formatting-expressions.md

 ```

 ## Commenting out yq expressions
 Note that `c` is no longer set to 'frog'.
+In this example we're calling yq directly and passing the expression file into `--from-file`, this is no different from executing the expression file directly.

 Given a sample.yaml file of:
 ```yaml